Explicit Constructions of Sum-Rank Metric Codes from Quadratic Kummer Extensions: Sum-Rank Metric Codes via Quadratic Extension of Algebraic Function Fields

-We first establish some necessary lemmas before deriving the dimension and minimum sum-rank distance for $C_{sr,1}$. \begin{lemma} Suppose that $Q\neq P$ is a rational place of $F$ with $Q$ totally ramified in $F'/F$.
+We first establish some necessary lemmas before deriving the dimension and minimum sum-rank distance. \begin{lemma} Let $P$ be a rational place of $F$.
+Suppose that $Q\neq P$ is a place of $F$ such that $Q$ is totally ramified in $F'/F$.
 Let $Q'$ be the place of $F'$ lying over $Q$.
 For $f_1,\ldots,f_n\in\mathcal{L}(kQ')$, we have